Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### To include objects defined by the AWS Serverless Application Model (SAM) in an AWS CloudFormation template, in addition to Resources, what section MUST be included in the document root?
+### To include objects defined by the AWS Serverless Application Model (SAM) in an AWS CloudFormation template, in addition to `Resources`, what section MUST be included in the document root?

 - [ ] Conditions.
 - [ ] Globals.